Who we are

 The Rethinking Security Council is responsible for developing the overall vision and strategy of our work.
 The Steering Group, which is drawn from the Council, is responsible for overseeing operational decisions based on the strategy.
 The Coordinator is responsible for coordinating day to day activities.
 Rethinking Security is grateful to Saferworld for acting as the organisational host.

-Council members: Ivan Campbell, Paul Clifford, Teresa Dumasy, Ann Feltham, Diana Francis, Simon Fisher, David Gee, Judith Large, Dylan Mathews, Richard Reeve, Andrew Rigby, Lucy Roberts, Patricia Sellick.
+Council members: Jo Baker, Marigold Bentley, Ivan Campbell, Paul Clifford, Teresa Dumasy, Julian Egan, Ann Feltham, Simon Fisher, Diana Francis, David Gee, Kate Hudson, Neil Jarman, Judith Large, Richard Reeve, Andrew Rigby, Lucy Roberts, Paul Rogers, Patricia Sellick, Bridget Walker.

-Steering Group members: Ivan Campbell, Paul Clifford, Ann Feltham, Diana Francis, Simon Fisher, Patricia Sellick.
+Steering Group members: Ivan Campbell, Ann Feltham, Diana Francis, Richard Reeve, Patricia Sellick.

 We are grateful to the Joseph Rowntree Charitable Trust, the Marmot Charitable Trust, the Polden Puckham Charitable Foundation, the Network for Social Change and the WF Southall Trust for their generous support of our work.